BenQ (ZOWIE) XL2540

 - (The views just differ in where the FROM and the TO axes are plotted – bars which are occluded by other bars in one view usually become visible in the other view.)

 Regarding the luminance errors for the 1st, 2nd, and 3rd refresh cycles, it is obviously problematic to compare these between 120 and 240 Hz.
 In general, interpreting these luminance error plots is somewhat difficult as the errors are signed (blue vs. red bars) but the error offset is determined absolutely.
 This means that positive and negative errors do not necessarily average to zero, so, for example, an overshooting signal would result in more and longer blue bars.
 Moreover, the start of the refresh cycles is defined arbitrarily by when the luminance signal crosses, on average for all the FROM-TO combinations, the 50% mark (i.e., half way between FROM and TO), and not by some point in time which would minimize the luminance error for the 1st refresh.
-More interesting are therefore the errors for the 2nd and 3rd refresh and possibly the "Settling time to 10%".
-Note that it is not necessarily the magnitude of errors which counts most but the homogeneity of errors across all FROM-TO gray step combinations, because differences in errors are usually indicative of color shifts during the pixel settling.
+More interesting are therefore the errors for the 2nd and 3rd refresh interval and, possibly, the "Settling time to 10%".
+Note that it is not necessarily the magnitude of errors which counts most but the homogeneity of errors across all FROM-TO gray step combinations, because differences in errors usually cause color shifts during the pixel settling phase.

 Comparing the settling behavior across the different conditions and choosing the "best" setting is quite difficult.
 What is "best" is often enough – and here quite literally – in the eye of the beholder.
 And now that 240 Hz has entered the arena, it is getting even more confusing.